naymur92/admin-starter-laravel12-vue-spatie-passport-sbadmin2/docs/ENVIRONMENT_SETUP.md

 # Environment Setup Guide

-This guide provides detailed information about configuring the `.env` file for the Security World application.
+This guide provides detailed information about configuring the `.env` file for the Admin Template application.

 ## Overview